csarnevesht/android-tutorial/README.md

 Open an existing Android Studio project (or File -> Open) and select **android-tutorials**

-In this repository you will find the following projects, each explaining a specific Android feature:

-- ui-elements-runtime
-- ui-elements-xml
-- recyclerview
-- search
-- firebase
-- firebase-search

 ## Android mobile app

 A **mobile app** consists of pages (or screens) containing UI (user interface) elements.